thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 It is the power of one system, one structure to bring itself about in another system or structure.
 The force creates the same structure.
 The force also preserves the structure.

-This means if we have 4 teams maintaining a compiler, we will end up with a 4-pass compiler.
+This suggests that if we have 4 teams maintaining a compiler, we will end up with a 4-pass compiler.
 Over time we find that the 4-pass compiler asserts itself back on the organisation.
 The organisation cannot have a single team maintaining the compiler anymore.
 They need four teams.

 That is why COBOL organisations find it very difficult to do anything approaching agile because their organisation is now in harmony with the software.
 The organisation designed the software.
 Now, the software imposes a structure on the organisation.
 If we try to change the organisation, the software will not let it happen.